-All applicants should be advised that students are required to complete practicums in licensed facilities.
-The Department of Human Services has specific requirements for all paid and unpaid staff (including students).
+All applicants are advised that Early Childhood students are required to complete practicums in licensed facilities.
+The Department of Human Services, Division of Child Care Licensing, has specific requirements for all paid and unpaid staff (including students).

 As a result of these requirements, students may be required to have a record of SBI (State Bureau of Identification) on file with the practicum site.
-Practicum sites retain the right to accept or deny placement of students based on many conditions, one of which is a criminal record.
-Therefore, any criminal history record could jeopardize an individual's ability to successfully meet all the requirements of the program.
+Practicum sites retain the right to accept or deny placement of students based on many conditions, including criminal and child protective records.
+Therefore, criminal or child protective history could jeopardize an individual's ability to successfully meet all the requirements of the program.